la2050/challenge/_2021/connect/altadena-library-district.md

 Which LA2050 goal will your submission most impact?: LA is the best place to CONNECT In which areas of Los Angeles will you be directly working?:
   - San Gabriel Valley
-In what stage of innovation is this project?: Pilot project or new program (testing or implementing a new idea) What is the need you’re responding to?: >-
+In what stage of innovation is this project, program, or initiative?: Pilot project or new program (testing or implementing a new idea)
-  Altadena Libraries serve approximately 53,000 people within its vicinity.
+What is the problem that you are seeking to address?: >- Altadena Libraries serve approximately 53,000 people within its vicinity.
   While Altadena has affluent areas, there is a disparity in income among the residents, particularly between East and West Altadena where the population